moxvallix/speed255/docs/index.md

 **speed255** is open source!
 View the source, and download the datapack from our [Github](https://github.com/moxvallix/speed255).

 ## Glossary
-The _@t_ selector is used without this documentation to represent the targeted entity.
+The _@t_ selector is used throughout this documentation to represent the targeted entity.